GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

   </tr>
 </table>

-Starting Monday, March 13, you will begin to receive an additional 1% of the Chrome Stable traffic for the APIs listed above, on top of the 5% traffic you are receiving from the existing unified experiment.
+Starting Thursday, March 16, you will begin to receive an additional 1% of the Chrome Stable traffic for the APIs listed above, on top of the 5% traffic you are receiving from the existing unified experiment.
 New users will be allocated to each experiment.

 #### Traffic allocation